 <indexed column values>in the table data KV structure above.
 This determines the

-- The addresses of nodes containing replicas of the range, with its leaseholder (which is responsible for its reads and writes) in the first position.
+- The addresses of nodes containing replicas of the range.
 This determines the

 meta2range's key's values.